Subjunctive mood: Italian

-Differently from the French subjunctive, the Italian one is used after expressions like Penso che ("I think that"), where in French the indicative would be used.
-However, it is also possible to use the subjunctive after the expression Je ne pense pas que... ("I don't think that..."), and in questions like Penses-tu que... ("Do you think that..."), even though the indicative forms can be correct, too.
+The Italian subjunctive is used after expressions like Penso che ('I think that'), where in French the indicative would be used.
+However, it is also possible to use the subjunctive after the expression Je ne pense pas que... ('I don't think that...'), and in questions like Penses-tu que... ('Do you think that...'), even though the indicative forms are also correct.

 Present subjunctive

 The present subjunctive is similar to, but still mostly distinguishable from, the present indicative.
-Subject pronouns are often used with the present subjunctive where they are normally omitted in the indicative, since in the first, second and third person singular forms they are the same, so the person is not implicitly implied from the verb.
+Subject pronouns are often used with the present subjunctive where they are normally omitted in the indicative; in the first, second, and third person singular forms they are the same, so the person is not implied by the verb.
 Irregular verbs tend to follow the first person singular form, such as the present subjunctive forms of andare, which goes to vada etc. (first person singular form is vado).

-The present subjunctive is used in a range of situations in clauses taking the subjunctive.
+The present subjunctive is used in a range of situations when clauses take the subjunctive.